Dig Where You Stand is an archival justice movement made up of artists, archivists, educators and local community members.

 We Gather - Migration Matters Festival 2024

-Get a first insight into Dig Where You Stand's exciting new work before the launch of our summer exhibition, via Britain's largest festival about migration, sanctuary and refugees.
+A first insight into Dig Where You Stand's exciting new work before the launch of our summer Biennial, via Britain's largest festival about migration, sanctuary and refugees.

 Travelling Ayahs Workshop